Freddy (weather): Freddy and the weather

-At the same time, there are various sound effects including falling rain, thunder, blowing wind, footsteps, and Freddy's whistling and reactive cries such as "oooh", "aaah" and "awww".
+The animations feature various sound effects, such as falling rain, thunder, blowing wind, footsteps, and Freddy's whistling and reactive cries such as "oooh", "aaah" and "awww".

 Other markets

-Freddy (also known as "Freddy Forecast" or "Freddy the Forecaster") has been shown in 19 television markets in the United States, such as KNOE-TV in Monroe, Louisiana; KTVO TV in Kirksville, Missouri; WJBF in Augusta, Georgia and many other stations.
+Freddy (also known as "Freddy Forecast" or "Freddy the Forecaster") has been shown in 19 television markets in the United States, such as KTVO TV in Kirksville, Missouri, WJBF in Augusta, Georgia and many other stations.
 The series also ran in Perth, Australia for many years.
+In 1982, a program director at KNOE-TV in Monroe, Louisiana said that Freddy was "the best thing we’ve ever done" for weather reports because it had successfully gotten more kids to watch, and that the station planned to "keep Freddy around until he’s a great-grandfather."

 In Shenzhen, China, Shenzhen Television's news bulletin at noon uses a similar character and features Shenzhen's skyline in the background.

 Hong Kong (TVB)

 In Hong Kong, where Freddy is known as (天氣先生 (Mr. Weather)) in Cantonese and Mandarin, the character is utilised on TVB's weather forecasts, for both its English (TVB Pearl) and Chinese (TVB Jade) channels.
-In 1993, he became computer animated.
+In 1993, he became computer-animated.

 The skyline behind him on TVB's broadcasts is regularly updated to keep abreast of the ever-changing skyline of Hong Kong.
 It appears as if he is walking on the water surface of Victoria Harbour.
 As of January 2008, Freddy was upgraded to his third incarnation.

 During the 1980s weather reports, in case of fine weather Freddy would pick flowers, which was criticised as an example of destroying public property.
 After receiving complaints, TVB changed this in the 1990s to him walking and whistling merrily.